Pr77Pr77/savedcommands/README.md

 * Search for commands by entering the query into the top bar.

 ![Saved Commands screen](resources/saved-commands-screen-screenshot.png)
-*The Saved Commands screen with some example domain*
+*The Saved Commands screen with some example commands*

 ![Search suggestion](resources/search-suggestion-screenshot.png)
 *In the top bar you can get command recommendations like in the chat*

 ![Edit command screen](resources/edit-command-screen-screenshot.png)
-*In the edit command screen you can edit the name command and keybind combination*
+*In the edit command screen you can edit the name, command and keybind combination*

 > We accept no liability for any damages caused by using this mod.
 Use at your own risk!